lucode/home-assistant/docs/heating-control.md

 (Please ignore the curves from 13:00 to 16:00 this is a mechanical problem.)

-A solution without individual thermostats you can be found here: https://seanblanchfield.com/2022/02/automating-heating-with-home-assistant
+A solution without individual thermostats can be found here:

+https://seanblanchfield.com/2022/02/automating-heating-with-home-assistant